solana-developers/solana-cookbook/docs/references/staking.md

       content: stake SOL and earn rewards for helping secure the network.
   - - meta
     - name: og:description
       content: Stake SOL and earn rewards for helping secure the network.
-Learn more about Creating Stake Accounts, Delegate Stake, Withdraw Stake and more Recipes for Building on Solana at The Solana cookbook.
+Learn more about Creating Stake Accounts, Delegate Stake, Withdraw Stake and more references for Building on Solana at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png